aspose-total/Aspose.Total-Products/total/en/cpp/conversion/txt-to-pptx/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert TXT to PPTX or Online App" h2="Export TXT to PPTX within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+TXT to PPTX conversion is a useful process for many businesses and individuals.
+It allows users to take text-based documents and convert them into a presentation format.
+This makes it easier to share information with colleagues, customers, and other stakeholders.
+Additionally, it can be used to create more visually appealing documents that are easier to understand.

+<h2>How Aspose.Total Helps for TXT to PPTX Conversion</h2>
-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate TXT to PPTX conversion while using two of it's APIs.
-Load your TXT using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as PPTX.
+Aspose.Total for C++ is a powerful file automation API that allows users to automate TXT to PPTX conversion.
+It consists of two APIs: Aspose.Words for C++ and Aspose.Slides for C++.
+With these APIs, users can easily convert TXT documents into HTML, and then load the HTML into PowerPoint to create a new presentation.
+Finally, the presentation can be saved as a PPTX file.
+This process is simple and efficient, allowing users to quickly and easily convert TXT documents into PPTX presentations.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}